k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 ## What Is the Fabric Studio?
 Fabric Studio is a designer tool that manages the construction of [Digital Entities](/articles/01_fabric_overview/02_fabric_glossary.md#digital-entity).
 As an integrated tool, Fabric allows you to implement mapping rules into a *project* and to deploy your implementation to the *Fabric Server*.

-Fabric Studio offers a user friendly look-and-feel development environment known as the *Implementation Layer*.
-Each project is initiated and maintained through this platform and working space.
+Fabric Studio offers a user-friendly look-and-feel development environment known as the *Implementation Layer*.
+Each project is initiated and maintained via this platform and working space.

-As an integrated tool, the Fabric Studio allows you to:
+As an integrated tool, Fabric Studio allows you to:
 * Design [Digital Entities](/articles/01_fabric_overview/02_fabric_glossary.md#digital-entity) and their associated [Logical Units (LUs)](/articles/03_logical_units/01_LU_overview.md).
-* Use robust ETL (Extract, Transform, Load) options to define the mapping logic for the various tables in the LUs.
-Transformation objects used can be [Functions](/articles/07_table_population/08_project_functions.md) or [Globals](/articles/08_globals/01_globals_overview.md) <studio>as well as [Translations](/articles/09_translations/01_translations_overview_and_use_cases.md)</studio>.
+* Use robust ETL (Extract, Transform, Load) options in order to define the mapping logic for various tables in the LUs.
+The transformation objects that are used may be [Functions](/articles/07_table_population/08_project_functions.md) or [Globals](/articles/08_globals/01_globals_overview.md) <studio>as well as [Translations](/articles/09_translations/01_translations_overview_and_use_cases.md)</studio>.
-* Deploy a [Fabric project](/articles/04_fabric_studio/05_creating_a_new_project.md) or selected components of a project to the Fabric runtime environment.
+* Deploy a [Fabric project](/articles/04_fabric_studio/05_creating_a_new_project.md) or selected components of a project into the Fabric runtime environment.
 * [Debug and view](/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md) mapped data, data flow and data exposure.

-The Fabric Studio also enables you to integrate your projects into source version control systems based on Git <studio>or the Apache Sub-version (SVN) Standard</studio>.
+Additionally, the Fabric Studio enables you to integrate your projects into source version control systems based on either Git <studio>or the Apache Subversion (SVN) standard</studio>.

 <studio>